 There is a growing interest in the ICGEB Member States for research into non-communicable disorders.
 Understanding the causes of human disease at the genetic and molecular level now enables the development of innovative therapies or preventive measures in fields of enormous importance for public health, such as cardiovascular disorders, cancer and neurodegeneration.
 Multiple Groups in Trieste, New Delhi and Cape Town are active in these areas.

 Two Groups in Trieste operate in the field of cardiovascular disease.
-The Molecular Medicine Group (Giacca) aims to identify proteins and microRNAs controlling vascular and cardiac functions that might also be exploited for the therapy of cardiovascular disorders.
+The Molecular Medicine Group (Giacca) aims to identify proteins and microRNAs controlling cardiac protection and regeneration that might be exploited for the therapy of heart diseases.

 In Trieste, the RNA Biology Group (Baralle) performs research in elucidating the molecular mechanisms that control processing of human genes and their relevance for human disease.

 In Trieste the Molecular Pathology Group (Buratti) investigates aberrant pre-mRNA processing defects that lead to neurodegeneration.

-Four Groups in Trieste, one in Cape Town and one in New Delhi investigate the genetic and molecular mechanisms of cancer development.
+Several research Groups in Trieste, Cape Town, and New Delhi investigate the genetic and molecular mechanisms of cancer development.
 In Cape Town, the Cancer Genomics Group (Zerbini) develops novel therapeutics targeting various cellular proteins that are deregulated in cancer.